 Like too many other service men and women, Matias Ferreira was injured while serving his country.
 Instead of letting the bilateral below-the-knee amputation break his spirit, he picked up his remaining pieces and turned himself into a walking, talking, sports-playing, scuba diving inspiration...all before his 25th birthday.

 Today Matias volunteers his time to help fellow wounded warriors through SUDS (Soldiers Undertaking Disabled Scuba), and inspires children facing similar problems though the Wounded Warrior Amputee Softball Kids Camp.
 He shows us all that anything is possible, and it is this, combined with his dedication to others, that makes Aqua Lung proud to have Matias Ferreira as an Ambassador.

 Explorer and storyteller, founder of the Wild Image Project, Fox uses his narrative to inspire the public to reconnect with the wilderness.
 Sometimes philosophical, sometimes poetic, his stories, his photos and his videos capture the viewers through all their senses, leaving them sifting through their memories and remembering their own moments when they felt connected.

 He writes about conservation, exploration above & beneath the sea and about the complexity of Man's relationship with nature.
 You can find him on Facebook, Linkedin, Twitter, Instagram, Pinterest, Google+.
-He publishes his videos on Vimeo and YouTube.
+He publishes his videos on YouTube.
 His photography portfolio is available on Behance.
 To learn more on the Wild Image Project, visit the above links or the website at wildimageproject.com